bienflorencia/rda-sharc-reco/README.md

-# Working document
+# Document for community review

-Guidance about how to best recognise Open Science (OS) activities or to promote recognition, at various levels Sharing Rewards and Credit (SHARC) IG
+**Sharing Rewards and Credit (RDA-SHARC)** set of recommendations to help implement various open science rewarding schemes at different levels.

-This page is built with ❤️ and [Quarto](https://quarto.org/), using **Pakillo**'s template https://github.com/Pakillo/quarto-course-website-template
+> This page is built with ❤️ and [Quarto](https://quarto.org/), using **Pakillo**'s template https://github.com/Pakillo/quarto-course-website-template